zinnschlag/openmw/README_Mac.md

 Most of libs can be installed from [Homebrew][homebrew].
 Only mpg123 needs to be installed from source (due to lack of universal compilation support).
 I think that some of libs can be installed from MacPorts or Fink too.

-As OpenMW currently only supports x86_64 architecture on OS X, denendencies also should support it.
-As of Snow Leopard,
+As OpenMW currently only supports `x86_64` architecture on OS X, denendencies also should support it.
+As of Snow Leopard, gcc and Clang build for 64-bit automatically.
+However, older versions of config.guess don't account for 64-bit OS X, and you have to set the `HOST` variable to `x86_64-apple-darwin12.5.0` or equevalent.

+You might also need to set some flags:

-        $ export CFLAGS="-arch i386"
+        $ export CFLAGS="-arch x86_64"
-        $ export CXXFLAGS="-arch i386"
+        $ export CXXFLAGS="-arch x86_64"
-        $ export LDFLAGS="-arch i386"
+        $ export LDFLAGS="-arch x86_64"

-If you close your terminal, you should set env vars again before pcoceeding to next steps!
+If you close your terminal, you should set env vars again before proceeding to the next steps!

 ## Boost
 Download [boost][boost] and install it with the following command: